Jean-Serge/my_config/README.md

 If you want to advise me (about git or about any configuration), you are welcome.
 You can contact me on my github e-mail address.

+# Requirements

+As the **install.bash** script automatically install the needed packages, it will only work with the following distributions (others should manually install the specified packages) :
++ Debian
++ ArchLinux

+Send me a message if you want me to enable other distributions installation.

+*Note that even if the script include Ubuntu specification, it will not work on it because of the missing commande **sudo**.
+In fact the script use the **su** command to install all the packages.

 # Installation

+*Warning : this script use the content the **/etc/issue** file on your system to determinate which package manager you are using.
+Don't modify this file in order to make the script work correctly.*

 Simply run

 	./install.bash

 # List of Applications used